 People Also Ask questions are perfect for building targeted posts that answer specific user needs—answering those questions can help you rank for clusters of related phrases.3

-Imagine creating a tool or calculator that answers a common, high-intent question on your site.
-That kind of interactive asset both helps users and captures qualified leads; for finance-related examples, consider adding tools like the Mortgage Calculator or the Business Valuation Estimator to turn traffic into conversions.
+Imagine adding an interactive asset that answers a common, high-intent question on your site.
+That kind of tool helps users and captures qualified leads; for finance-related examples, consider adding tools like the Mortgage Calculator or the Business Valuation Estimator to turn traffic into conversions.

 Competitive research also pays off.
 Seeing what ranks for your target queries reveals content gaps and angles you can exploit.